Finesse/QueryScribe/README.md

 #### Select

-If no fields are set, all fields are selected
+If no fields are set, all fields are selected:

 ```php
 (new Query())->from('table'); // SELECT * FROM "table"